Update July 2018 - New Requirements for ATOL Reporting Accountants - Guidance Note 10 published as an appendix to ORS3.

 about both the industry and specific requirements of ATOL to provide the required assurance needed by the CAA.

-The scheme will ensure that the professional bodies provide the appropriate level of continuing professional
+The scheme will ensure that the professional accountancy bodies provide the appropriate level of continuing professional

 development (CPD) in order to best equip their members to successfully undertake ATOL work.
 It also means that